This post summarizes the ESPIRiT algorithm for estimating coil sensitivies in MRI. It took me months to grasp the theory behind it.

 The effect of RrHRr is to restore the patch to its original location while zeroing out others elements.
 The overall effect of ∑rRrHRr is a diagonal matrix, where each diagonal element equals to M, indicating the number of times it appears in the neighboring patches.
 With M, the equation can be transformed to:

-which is equation (9) in the paper.
+which is equation (9) in the paper except for the conjugation.

 “Obvious” convolution

-The intutive is that we could use the Fourier Convolution Theorem to get what we want, which is more straightforward in 1D cases.
+The intutive is that we could use the Fourier Convolution Theorem to get what we want, which is more straightforward in scalar cases.
 However, since W is a high-dimensional operator (k-space locations and channels), applying the theorem directly is not straightforward.
 A better approach would be to transform W into a form that resembles something familiar in 1D.

 To simplify the derivation, we first introduce some notations:

-P=V∥V∥H: P operates on patches
+P=(V∥V∥H)∗: P operates on patches

 P(c,α),(d,β): a scalar value, where (c,α) represents the c-th channel and location α in the output (row index), and (d,β) represents the d-th channel and location β in the input (column index)